7 Reasons for pre-emergent failure.

 One such product is Humic DG®.
 To quote ”contains highly oxidized carbon and organic acids that, in close association with certain classes of pre-emergent herbicides, may interfere with their efficacy.
 These results show that the application rate of herbicides should be adjusted to account for within-field variation in soil organic matter”.

-Another example is Carbon Trader®, which is a water-dispersible granule of activated carbon and often used to colour up turf areas.
+Another example is Carbon Trader®, which is a water-dispersible granule of activated carbon and is often used to colour up turf areas.

 FAQ

-What pre emergent herbicide kills bindi?
+What is the Best pre emergent herbicide for lawns?

-How does pre emergent herbicide work?
+How to use pre emergent herbicides

 Does pre emergent herbicide kill grass?